pika191/Base-Learn/README.md

   copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
   then go to https://docs.base.org/learn/structs/structs-exercise and submit. <br>

-  Errors.sol <br>
+4> Errors.sol <br>
    copy the codes to remix and adjust it then deploy it <br>
    copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
    then go to https://docs.base.org/learn/error-triage/error-triage-exercise and submit. <br>

-4>
+   HaikuNFT.sol <br>
+   copy the codes to remix and adjust it then deploy it <br>
+   copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
+   then go to https://docs.base.org/learn/new-keyword/new-keyword-exercise and submit. <br>

+   SillyStrings.sol <br>
+   copy the codes to remix and adjust it then deploy it <br>
+   imports.sol <br>
+   copy the codes to remix and adjust it then deploy it <br>
+   copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
+   then go to https://docs.base.org/learn/imports/imports-exercise and submit. <br>

+5> ERC721.sol <br>
+   copy the codes to remix and adjust it then deploy it <br>
+   copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
+   then go to https://docs.base.org/learn/token-development/erc-721-token/erc-721-exercise and submit. <br>

+   MinimalToken.sol <br>
+   copy the codes to remix and adjust it then deploy it <br>
+   copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
+   then go to https://docs.base.org/learn/token-development/minimal-tokens/minimal-tokens-exercise and submit. <br>

+   ERC20.sol <br>
+   copy the codes to remix and adjust it then deploy it <br>
+   copy contract address of the contract creation deployed (you can get it on https://sepolia.basescan.org/address/your-BASE-address) <br>
+   then go to https://docs.base.org/learn/token-development/erc-20-token/erc-20-exercise and submit. <br>